exasol/project-keeper/doc/developer_guide/building_a_native_image_project.md

-# Developers Guide for Native-Image Java Projects
+# Developer Guide for Native-Image Java Projects

 If you want to configure a new project for native-image builds please check the [corresponding guide](preparing_a_project_for_native_image_builds.md).